Hyperdimension Neptunia (video game)

 Hyperdimension Neptunia (超次元ゲイム ネプテューヌ, Chōjigen Geimu Neputyūnu) is a 2010 role-playing video game developed by Idea Factory and published by Compile Heart in Japan, NIS America in North America and Tecmo Koei in Europe exclusively for Sony's PlayStation 3.
-It is the first installment in the Hyperdimension Neptunia franchise, and is followed by Hyperdimension Neptunia Mk2.
-The game is a take on the seventh generation era "console war" among the three major home video game consoles: PlayStation 3, Xbox 360 and Wii.
+It is the first installment in the Hyperdimension Neptunia franchise and is a take on the seventh generation era "console war" among the three major home video game consoles: PlayStation 3, Xbox 360 and Wii.

-Hyperdimension Neptunia Re;Birth1, a complete remake of the game for the PlayStation Vita, was released on October 31, 2013, in Japan, and in August 2014 in North America and Europe.
-Re;Birth1 was later released on Microsoft Windows and distributed via Steam.
-Neptunia ReVerse is a remake for the PlayStation 5 that was released in December 2020 in Japan, and in June 2021 in North America and Europe.
-It adds new features such as Arrange mode allowing any of the playable characters to be used from the start.
+The game received positive reviews in Japan, while reception was more negative elsewhere; it was followed by Hyperdimension Neptunia mk2 (2011).
+Hyperdimension Neptunia was completely remade, subtitled Re;Birth1, released for PlayStation Vita in 2013 in Japan, and in 2014 in the West, later also for Microsoft Windows distributed via Steam.
+Another remake, named Neptunia ReVerse, was released for PlayStation 5 in 2020 in Japan and 2021 in the West, adding new features such as Arrange mode allowing all of the playable characters to be used from the start.

-The game received positive reviews in Japan, while reception was more negative elsewhere.